OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Email-Addresses.md

 - [DeepSearch Onion](http://xjypo5vzgmo7jca6b322dnqbsdnp3amd24ybx26x5nxbusccjkm4pwid.onion/)
   An .onion site that lets you search through leaked databases.
 Requires an account.
 - [CheckLeaked](https://checkleaked.cc/)
   Discover leaks, know the passwords and information that hackers already have about you.
-Requires a paid subscription
+Requires a paid subscription.

 ## <u>**Pretty Good Privacy [PGP]**</u>